Sarah Kennedy: Career incidents and controversies

-Kennedy has sometimes suffered with her health, and has had to take time off work.
+Kennedy sometimes suffered with her health, and had to take time off work.
 She attracted concern after a "bizarre" performance while standing in for Terry Wogan on the Radio 2 breakfast show in 1999.
 This included calling Ken Bruce an "old fool" and referring to the presenter of the day's "Pause for Thought" slot as "a stupid old prune".
 She blamed the incident on a lack of sleep the previous night and apologised to listeners the following day.
 She had been due to stand in for Wogan the following week, but took time off instead, and Bruce took her place.

 Her slurred speech throughout her show on 13 August 2007 gained media attention, but she blamed a sore throat.
 She presented the following day's show as normal, before taking a month-long break, leaving the show to be presented by colleagues Pete Mitchell, Alex Lester, Aled Jones and Richard Allinson.
 It was later revealed that Kennedy was recovering from pneumonia.
 She returned to work on 10 September 2007.

 In October 2007, she was reprimanded after joking (in a segment about the importance of wearing visible clothing in winter road conditions) that she had almost run over a black pedestrian because she "couldn't see him in the dark".
 The BBC later apologised for the comment.
 She had previously opined that "black men dominate athletics because they are accustomed to being pursued by lions".

-She was also "spoken to" by BBC bosses after she praised the late Conservative politician Enoch Powell during a show in July 2009, describing Powell as "the best Prime Minister this country never had".
+She was also "spoken to" by BBC bosses after she praised the late Conservative politician Enoch Powell during a show in July 2009, describing Powell (whose 1968 Rivers of Blood speech had attracted controversy) as "the best Prime Minister this country never had".
+Following her departure from BBC Radio 2, she received considerable criticism for alleged excess consumption of alcohol.
+She denied she had a "drink problem".

 In May 2014, Kennedy was banned from driving for 22 months for drunk driving, having crashed into a stationary car.
 In a report, it was stated that Kennedy drank four glasses of wine over several hours to alleviate back pain, and did not realise she was over the legal limit.

 Personal life

-In her twenties, Kennedy married a member of the armed forces and had two children; the couple later divorced.
-She has a partner, Adrian McGlynn, a director of Weatherbys, whom she referred to as her "much beloved".
-He became a popular character in her show; they met at the wedding of Desmond Morris's son, at which McGlynn was best man.
-They reside in Northamptonshire, although Kennedy also has an apartment in a converted school building in London.